jamesk185/JHU-DSS-Data-Science-Capstone-Project/README.md

 - Link to milestone report: https://rpubs.com/jamesk185/810778

-Note that to run the data processing stages of this, the source files were downloaded from https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip , unzipped and then stored in a folder called 'Coursera-SwiftKey' in the workinf directory.
+Note that to run the data processing stages of this, the source files were downloaded from https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip , unzipped and then stored in a folder called 'Coursera-SwiftKey' in the working directory.